Greg0987/To-Read-More/README.md

 `prepro_labels.py` will map all words that occur <= 5 times to a special `UNK` token, and create a vocabulary for all the remaining words.
 The image information and vocabulary are dumped into `data/cocotalk.json` and discretized caption data are dumped into `data/cocotalk_label.h5`.

+Download the coco images from [link](http://mscoco.org/dataset/#download).
+We need 2014 training images and 2014 val. images.
+You should put the `train2014/` and `val2014/` in the same directory in `data/`.

 ## 1.1 Encode images
 ```bash
 $ python preprocess/encode_images.py